buildfoundation/mainframer/samples/gradle-android/README.md

 * Create a step in `Before Launch` section for `Run External Tool`.
   * Name: use something meaningful, like `remote compileDebugUnitTestSources`.
   * Program: `bash`.
-  * Parameters: `mainframer.sh ./gradlew compileDebugUnitTestSources mockableAndroidJar`
-(NOTE: Turning incremental kotlin compilation ON can lead to test run issues.
+  * Parameters: `mainframer ./gradlew compileDebugUnitTestSources mockableAndroidJar` (NOTE: Turning incremental kotlin compilation ON can lead to test run issues.
 Build Cache and Minimum SDK tunings are OK.).
   * Working directory: `$ProjectFileDir$`.
 2. Run required JUnit tests as usual.
-3. If tests are failing with configuration issues, run remote clean: `mainframer.sh ./gradlew clean`, then run Gradle sync locally and repeat step `2`.
+3. If tests are failing with configuration issues, run remote clean: `mainframer ./gradlew clean`, then run Gradle sync locally and repeat step `2`.

 ### Pro: Any Android Studio / IntelliJ Configuration / Run from Terminal